On Sampling with Approximate Transport Maps: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewers for their valuable feedback on the paper.
 L.G. and M.G. acknowledge funding from Hi!
 Paris.
 The work was partly supported by ANR-19-CHIA-0002-01 “SCAI”.
 Part of this research has been carried out under the auspice of the Lagrange Center for Mathematics and Computing.
+A.O.D. would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme \emph{The mathematical and statistical foundation of future data-driven engineering} when work on this paper was undertaken.
+This work was supported by: EPSRC grant number EP/R014604/1